 Computational biophysics

 We are particularly interested in membrane-less organelles, protein aggregation and how molecular crowding affects protein properties.
 The properties of molecules are often studied in aqueous solution, but less is known about their behaviour in living cells.
-Much of this research is based on detailed thermodynamic simulations of protein chains in proprietary software, but we also work with more coarse-grained models.
-Some of the research is done in collaboration with experimental groups.
+Much of this research is based on detailed thermodynamic simulations of protein chains in purpose-built software, but we also work with more coarse-grained models.
+Some of our research is performed in collaboration with experimental groups.

 We also investigate the possibility of using quantum computers to solve biomolecular problems.
 As a first demonstration, we have calculated the structure of proteins in a simple lattice-based model on a quantum computer.